- Home

 When you first get home

-Although it’s a good idea to stay active and do gentle exercise while you are recovering, it’s also important to follow your doctor’s advice about restrictions, such as avoiding heavy lifting.
+Keep in mind that recovery will take time, and try not to expect too much of yourself.
+Although it’s a good idea to stay active and do gentle exercise while you are recovering, it’s also important to follow your surgeon’s advice about any restrictions.

 More resources